 This DIY cherry liqueur is great for gift-giving, including in baking and cooking, and serving on it’s own.
 If you enjoy sweet, and natural, liqueurs try your hand at making your own cherry liqueur this season.

-While the cherries are still available by the case at the Farmer’s Market or in your own backyard, make a few bottles of cherry liqueur for yourself or as a gift.
+When the cherries are available by the case at the Farmer’s Market or in your own backyard, make a few bottles of cherry liqueur for yourself or as a gift.
 Cherry liqueur is sensational in trifle or over ice cream.
 And it’s easy to make at home.
 If cherries are out of season, use frozen or dried cherries for the same purpose.

 What you’ll need:

 4 cups of pitted Bing cherries or other sweet cherries